 - Pregnancy – Childbirth - Related Medical Conditions.

 - Equal Pay

-Prohibited employment discrimination includes adverse actions taken against a person because of a protected characteristic, status, or membership in a legally protected class, i.e. a discharge based on disability.
+Prohibited employment discrimination includes an employer’s adverse action against a person because of the individual’s protected characteristic, status, or membership in a legally protected class.Remedies

-Murray Law welcomes the opportunity to provide provides counsel and representation to employees and employers addressing the issue of employment discrimination.
+Murray Law welcomes the opportunity to provide counsel and representation to persons confronting employment discrimination.
 Please call Steven Murray at 720-600-6642.